-- Good Academic Standing: Students who meet the minimum standards and requirements set by the program option and UNE.
-Students in good standing may continue to progress without restriction toward graduation. - Probationary Standing: Students who remain on probation as a result of a prior SDC Review.
-Progress or concerns should be noted and discussed as needed at this time. - 3.
-New Concern(s) Identified: Any concerns newly identified by the Comprehensive Student Review may be referred for Advising or to the SDC for resolution. - a.
-Referral for Advising: When initial or minor concerns are first noted by a faculty member at or prior to the Comprehensive Student Review, the relevant faculty member(s) will notify the student and the student's academic and/or field/clinical advisors as appropriate to review the circumstances in person with the student.
+- 1. Good Academic Standing: Students who meet the minimum standards and requirements set by the program option and UNE.
+Students in good standing may continue to progress without restriction toward graduation. - 2.
+Probationary Standing: Students who remain on probation as a result of a prior SDC Review.
+Progress or concerns should be noted and discussed as needed at this time.
+Probationary standing will occur when a student receives a GPA below a 3.0 at any time, receives a WF/F or below a B- in a required course.
+All other cases, such as professional/academic behavior or integrity will be determined on a case by case basis. - 3.
+New Concern(s) Identified: Any concerns newly identified by the Comprehensive Student Review will be referred for Advising for resolution. - a.
+Referral for Advising: When initial or minor concerns are first noted by a faculty member at or prior to the Comprehensive Student Review, or a student receives a C+ or below, the relevant faculty member(s) will notify the student and the student's academic and/or field advisors as appropriate to review the circumstances in person with the student.
 The content and action steps determined at any such meeting will be documented and shared with the student in writing within two business days. - b.
 Referral to Student Development Committee: If a resolution cannot be reached at the level of the Advisor or the concerns are substantial in nature, the matter is referred to the SDC for a formal Review.
-Significant concerns may include academic performance (e.g. falling below a 3.0 GPA for semester or cumulative, C- or below in course, or "Fail" in a pass/fail course) or professional conduct.
+Significant concerns may include academic performance (e.g. falling below a 3.0 GPA for semester or cumulative, C- or below in course, or "Fail" in a pass/fail course), receiving a WF, or professional conduct.
 (See below.)